josh-collinsworth/joco-sveltekit/src/lib/content/posts/ten-years-of-code.md

 ---

-I was lucky to land my first tech job<Footnote number="3"/> at a company like Flywheel, even though I didn't realize at the time how much I and most of the people around me were being undervalued.
+I was lucky to land my first tech job<Footnote number="3"/> at a company like [Flywheel](https://getflywheel.com), even though I didn't realize at the time how much I and most of the people around me were being undervalued.
 (That's a long story with many chapters, but one common to midwestern tech companies.)

 Still, the opportunity to learn everything I learned there—both in terms of the day-to-day technical aspects, and the inner workings of a startup—was one that doesn't come along often, and one I didn't fully appreciate until years later.

-I was lucky by the time I landed an interview with Shopify, I'd spent _years_ live-coding in front of students, and hacking my way through things I didn't really understand in a support role.
-I'd made so many embarrassing mistakes in front of so many rooms of students I had no fear.
+I was lucky by the time I landed an interview with [Shopify](https://shopify.com), I'd spent _years_ live-coding in front of students, and hacking my way through things I didn't really understand in a support role.
+I'd made so many embarrassing mistakes in front of so many groups of people, I had no fear.
 I could easily talk through what I was doing.
-I knew how to avoid what mistakes I could, and to move past the ones I couldn't.
+I knew how to avoid the mistakes I could, and to move past the ones I couldn't.

-I tried to recruit some other developers I knew to Shopify, most of whom much more senior then me, many I counted among my mentors.
+I tried to recruit some other people I knew to Shopify during my years there, most of whom much more senior then me, and many I counted among my mentors.
 But none of them made it through the interview process, because tech interviews are broken.

-I just happened to have the exact right combination of skills to get past the stacked deck.
+I just happened to have the exact right combination of skills play the game with the stacked deck.
 I got to the end of the run with the perfect build to beat the boss.

 Like I said…I'm lucky.

 ---

-Ten years is an eon in web time.

 When I first got the title of web developer, I remember being overwhelmed with contentedness.